-This year, 170 families answered our Adult Family Survey.
+This year, 360 families answered our Family Guardian Survey.
 Each page of this report shows their answers to a different question.
 We use words and figures to show the number of yes and no answers we got.
 Some of our survey questions have more than a yes or no answer.
 In fact, some ask people to pick: "always," "usually," "sometimes," "seldom," or "never."
 For this report, we count all "always" or "usually" answers as yes.
 All others we count as no. (If you want to see the full range of answers separately, you can find those here: www.nationalcoreindicators.org.)
 We also use graphs to show the answers in percentages.
 Percentages go from 0% to 100%.
 Higher percentages mean that more people answered a certain way.
 For example, 90% means 9 out of 10 people answered the same way.
 Lower percentages mean that fewer people answered in a certain way.
 For example, 20% means 2 out of every 10 people answered the same way.
 Before you start reading...

-Remember, these questions were answered by someone who lives with the person receiving services and knows them well-usually a parent.
-So when we say "family member," that means the adult in the household who's receiving services from the state.
+Remember, these questions were answered by someone who does not live with the person receiving services but knows them well.
+Usually the person's parent or guardian answers the question.
+In this report, "family member," means the person with a disability receiving services from the state.
+"You" is the person who answered the question.
+The person who answers questions is not the person with a disability.
 There are also a few words in this report that can mean different things:

 - Case Manager can mean Support Coordinator or Service Coordinator - Service Plan can mean Individual Service Plan (ISP) or Individualized Program Plan (IPP) - Guardian can mean Conservator NCI asked families about the information they get to help plan services.
 Do you get enough information to help plan services for your family member?

-NCI tells us 8 out of every 10 people said they always or usually get enough information to help plan services for their family member.
-Is the information you get about services easy to understand?
+ŤŤŤŤŤŤŤŤŤŤ NCI tells us 9 out of every 10 people said they always or usually get enough information to help plan services for their family member.
+Are you kept informed about how your family member is doing?